-Up until late 2018, you couldn’t apply to get the blue verification check mark on Instagram, because Instagram initiated the process exclusively.
+Up until late 2018, you couldn’t apply to get Instagram’s ultimate status symbol — the blue verification checkmark.
+That’s because Instagram initiated the process exclusively.
 Now, however, you can apply for Instagram verification, and there are many reasons you should do so without delay.
-Not only will it put you in exclusive brand territory, since fewer than 1% of Instagram accounts are currently verified, but you’ll also build brand awareness and gain access to exclusive features.
+Not only will it put you in exclusive brand territory, but you’ll also build brand awareness and gain access to exclusive features.

 How Brands Benefit from Instagram Verification